Safeguarding policy

-· The welfare and interests of children are paramount
+• The welfare and interests of all children are paramount in every decision and activity we undertake.

-· All children have a positive experience of GT SPORTS ACADEMY activities, regardless of age, ability or disability, gender reassignment, race, religion or belief, sex or sexual orientation or socio-economic background.
+• All participants have a positive experience with GT Sports Academy, free from discrimination on the basis of age, ability or disability, gender, gender reassignment, race, religion or belief, sex, sexual orientation, or socio-economic background.

-· GT SPORTS ACADEMY coaches are appropriately recruited, vetted and provided with appropriate safeguarding training.
+• Recruitment and Vetting: All GT Sports Academy coaches are appropriately recruited, vetted (DBS checked), and provided with necessary safeguarding training.

-· Procedures are in place to ensure that any safeguarding concerns can be readily and confidentially reported at the appropriate level.
+• Reporting Procedures: Clear, confidential procedures are in place to ensure that any safeguarding concerns can be readily and appropriately reported.

 First aid and medical information